Jbleezy/BO1-Reimagined/README.md

 * Change type 100 reserve ammo to 180 unupgraded, 240 upgraded
 * Upgraded Kar98k: 50 round clip, no reserve ammo
 * Add sprint and dive anims on WaW weapons
-* Fix China Lake rechamber when ADS (anim needs to be sped up in Maya)
 * Fix Ray Gun first raise sound not working
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release